ethannef/Parking-Sensor-Project/README2.md

 - Inference: "The trained model from Edge Impulse provided all the necessary code snippets, and I simply integrated it into my ESP32-CAM setup.
 The device captures images, runs them through the trained model, and classifies parking spaces as either vacant or occupied"
 - Output: "showing whether the parking spaces were available" via Wi-Fi web interface

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of Edge Impulse for small datasets (stated):** "The platform allows you to fine-tune pre-trained models for specific tasks, which is perfect for working with limited data like mine (only around 200 images)" — source explicitly cites this as the reason Edge Impulse was chosen over alternatives

 ---

 ### 4.9 CircuitDigest — AI-Based Smart Parking System (ESP32-CAM + ALPR)